South Carolina is home to many beautiful and fascinating moth species.

 26. Saw-Wing Moth

 The Saw-wing Moth is known for its distinctive saw-like pattern on its wings, which helps distinguish it from other moths.
 It is also distinguished by its flight pattern, which often appears as a “zigzag” flight.
-The Saw-wing Moth has a short lifespan, rarely living longer than a month, and they are active during the day rather than at night.
+The Saw-wing Moth has a short lifespan, rarely living longer than a month, and is active during the day rather than at night.

 They are types of moths in South Carolina that feed on nectar from various flowers, including goldenrod and red clover.
-They are important pollinators, as they can carry pollen to many different flowers in one trip.
+They are important pollinators, as they can carry pollen to many flowers in one trip.
 The Saw-wing Moth is a valuable species of moth, not only due to its unique appearance but also due to its importance as a pollinator in South Carolina.

 27. The Laugher Moth

 The Laugher Moth (Charada deridens) is a unique moth species found in the southeastern regions of the United States, including South Carolina.
 This species of moth is known for its bright yellow and black coloring, as well as the loud laughing sound it emits when disturbed.
-This moth species has three distinct patterns on its wings that make it easily recognizable.
+This moth species has three patterns on its wings that make it easily recognizable.

 The wings are divided into an inner and outer portion, with the inner portion having black or dark brown spots.
 The outer portion has yellowish-brown streaks and white patches that resemble a smiley face.
 The Laugher Moth is an active nocturnal species, usually found at night.
 It feeds on nectar from flowers such as ragweed, goldenrod, and other plants.